tls-attacker/TLS-Attacker-Description/README.md

 ## Docker Repository

 The Nexus server also hosts a Docker repository which can be accessed under https://hydrogen.cloud.nds.rub.de.
 When logging on to the repository using `docker login https://hydrogen.cloud.nds.rub.de` you have to provide credentials.
-These are your GitHub username and GitHub personal access token you created during the [Setup](#snapshot-repository--nexus).
+These are your nexus credentials that are provided by us during the [Setup](#snapshot-repository--nexus).
 After logging on to the repository, you can pull docker images, e.g.
 ```
 docker login -u <username> -p <access token> https://hydrogen.cloud.nds.rub.de/nexus